Skip to main content

 Does your construction project have multiple funding sources or delivery methods?
 Learn why some Procore clients decide to create multiple head contracts on their Procore project.
 This is helpful when you have a need to divide the scope of work on a project into multiple phases or stages, however, doing so does present a few considerations.
 For more information, see Are there any system limitations when projects have multiple head contracts?

-• Create and Manage Owner Progress Claims.
-After your head contract is set and you've set up the Commitments tool as described below, you can also create and manage your owner progress claims.
+• Create and Manage Head Contract Progress Claim.
+After your head contract is set and you've set up the Commitments tool as described below, you can also create and manage your head contract progress claim.
 An owner progress claim is an itemized record of a financial transaction between a project owner and a company responsible for completing work.
 Typically, it is issued by a head contractor and submitted to a project owner to signal that a payment is due for completed work.
-See Create an Owner Progress Claim.
+See Create Head Contract Progress Claim.

-• Create a Payments Received Register.
-After you receive your payment, you can also create a register to track the payments you've received.
+• Create a Payments Received Log.
+After you receive your payment, you can also create a log to track the payments you've received.
 Your budget and budget reports are automatically updated to reflect your entries.
-For details, see Create a Payment Received.
+For details, see Create a Payment Received for a Head Contract.

 To learn what else you can do with the Head Contracts tool, see Head Contracts.